LLNL/radiuss-shared-ci/docs/sphinx/user_guide/setup_ci.rst

 that can be shared across projects, which drive it with a ``build-and-test`` script that has the same inputs across projects.

-With a centralized CI configuration that is shared by projects, we try to keep its interface minimal, while allowing for project-specific customization.
+With a centralized CI configuration that is shared by projects, we create an interface between local and shared configuration. we try to keep this interface minimal, while allowing for project-specific customization.
+Only a handful of modifications are required to get the CI to work for your projects, while files in the ``customization`` directory allow for finer tuning and extensibility.

 .. note::
    GitLab allows projects to include external files to configure their CI.
 We